RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 Another benefit is that if a function in the main contract (`SideEntranceLenderPool` contract in this case) requires a certain condition before it can be called, we can easily define it in the handler contract before the function call.

-The handler contract can also inherit the `forge-std Test` and use foundry cheatsheets like `vm.deal`, `vm.prank`, etc. We will demonstrate this as we go.
+The handler contract can also inherit the `forge-std Test` and use Foundry cheatsheets like `vm.deal`, `vm.prank`, etc. We will demonstrate this as we go.

 Let’s create a `/handler` folder inside the `test` folder and a `handler.sol` file inside it.

 This will be the code for our handler contract.